• Open 24/7 for a FREE Consultation (888) CALL-SAM®

 Do You Have a Case?

-Therefore, it’s important to consult an experienced slip and fall lawyer to ensure you receive the maximum amount of compensation.
+Because these cases involve several complicated legal issues, it is important to consult an experienced slip and fall lawyer to receive the maximum amount of compensation.

-Compensation for a slip and fall claim consists of two parts: (1) tangible economic losses such as medical bills and lost income and (2) non-economic damages such as pain and suffering.
-In Michigan, however, you cannot receive non-economic damages if a jury finds you are more than 50% at fault for the accident.
+Compensation for a slip and fall claim consists of two parts: tangible economic losses such as medical bills and lost income and non-economic damages such as pain and suffering.
+In Michigan, however, victims who are more than 50 percent at fault for an accident cannot receive non-economic damages.

 • Medical expenses, present and future